 - Avoid small furnishings: Multiple pieces of small furniture can reduce the flow of movement in the living room.
 Large sofas that fill the room give the illusion of space whilst maximizing comfort.

-2. The ABC of artwork.
+2. The ABC of artwork for small spaces.

 3. Ornaments styled right.